To understand the fiqh that underpins EQL’s practices please read the Fiqh guide here.

-You should aim to chill your Qurbani and cook it properly as soon as possible.
+For unchilled Qurbani, you should aim to chill your Qurbani and cook it properly as soon as possible, ideally within 24 hours but latest within 48 hours.
 Take the carcass straight to the butcher and ask the butcher to chill it if he has not scheduled to cut your carcass until later.
 Once the carcass is cut you should portion it in freezer bags, chill/freeze the cut pieces immediately and cook/distribute as soon as possible.
 Keep the meat away from contaminated surfaces, avoid double-handling raw meat and use disposable gloves if possible.
 It is good hygenic practice to wash your hands before and after touching meat.

 Lamb is diverse and flavourful meat that enhances all types of cuisines.
 Visit the #LoveLamb recipe section of our website where you can discover an abundance of mouth-watering recipes and cooking tips, so you can take your taste buds on a delicious journey around the world.
 Many customers invite friends and neighbours round to take part in the blessings of having a Qurbani meal together.

 We wish you a joyous Qurbani and Eid Mubarak!

 31. What facilities do you have on Eid and for Eid prayer?